oldme/harvests/README.markdown

       var harvest = require("asyn-harvest").create();

-      create() can take 2 optional arguments: contextBindingCallBack and allowMonkeyTail contextBindingCallBack is a function that can create an wrapper for callbacks used during harvesting contextBindingCallBack  is useful in the context of a multi tenancy and multi user, shared systems As an example, look at createSwarmCallBack in swarmESB adapters allowMonkeyTail is to enable use of @ as a mark of free variables (if you prefer to not use wait).
+>create() can take 2 optional arguments: contextBindingCallBack and allowMonkeyTail.    contextBindingCallBack is a function that can create an wrapper for callbacks used during harvesting
+> contextBindingCallBack  is useful in the context of a multi tenancy and multi user, shared systems.
+For an example, look at createSwarmCallBack in swarmESB adapters

+> allowMonkeyTail is to enable use of @ as a mark of free variables (if you prefer to not use wait).
 For security reasons, use of @ is disabled by default

 ###wait(variableName)